Congratulations on welcoming a new cat into your home! Becoming a pet parent is one of the most rewarding and exciting experiences.

 Make sure your house is feline friendly

-Eliminating as much clutter around your home is the best way to welcome in a new cat, so there are less places for your cat to hide and get into trouble.
+Eliminating as much clutter around your home is the best way to welcome in a new cat, so there are fewer places for your cat to hide and get into trouble.

 Even though it may take a few weeks for your cat to adjust to your home, try to be patient.
 Your cat will eventually warm up to you and their new surroundings if you provide comfort, food, and an anxiety-free environment.